-If he or she begins receiving benefits:
+If they begin receiving benefits:

 If your spouse is under full retirement age and: